Elissa (singer): Regional

-In October 2023, she expressed her solidarity with Palestinian civilians in the Gaza Strip by posting a tweet featuring a Palestinian flag with a quote that says "if you cannot lift the injustice, at least tell everyone about it."
+In March 2019, Elissa stated that "the land of Palestine is slowly slipping away as we stand watching", prompting a response from Israel Defense Forces spokesperson Avichay Adraee, who blamed Hamas for the violence.
+Elissa replied by blocking his account and describing him as an "insolent occupier".
+In October 2023, she expressed her solidarity with Palestinian civilians in the Gaza Strip during the Gaza war by posting a tweet featuring a Palestinian flag with a quote that says "if you cannot lift the injustice, at least tell everyone about it."
 In 2024, she wore the Palestinian keffiyeh and the Palestinian flag during two massively successful concerts in Malmo and Stockholm in Sweden and spoke against Israeli crimes in Gaza before a crowd of 30,000 people.